Omaha Man Sentenced for Child Pornography

-United States Attorney Deborah R. Gilg announced that John Mezger, 64, was sentenced in federal court in Omaha for possessing child pornography.
-The Honorable Joseph F. Bataillon sentenced Mezger to a four year term of imprisonment.
+United States Attorney Deborah R. Gilg announced that Jimmy L. Channel was sentenced in federal court in Omaha for receiving and distributing child pornography.
+The Honorable Joseph F. Bataillon, Senior District Court Judge, sentenced Channel to a 60 month term of imprisonment.
 There is no parole in the federal system.
-After his release from prison Mezger will begin a five year term of supervised release.
-He will also be required to register as a sex offender.
+After his release from prison Channel will begin a five year term of supervised release.

 On June 4 and September 18, 2011, officers with the FBI Omaha Cyber Crimes Task Force observed a computer in Channel’s home offering to share child pornography.
 The images Channel offered to the public included three videos of prepubescent children engaged in sexual acts.